awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

  - [vue2-filters ★320](https://github.com/freearhey/vue2-filters) - A collection of standard filters Vue 1.* adapted for use in Vue 2.*.
  - [morphling ★27](https://github.com/jofftiquez/morphling) - A collection of standard and custom filters for Vue 2.
  - [vue-currency-filter ★16](https://github.com/mazipan/vue-currency-filter) - Lightweight and Customizeable Vue 2 Currency Filter.
- - [vue-trans ★1](https://github.com/Trekels/vue-trans) - A simple filter to provide a similar way of translating to the Symfony trans.
+ - [vue-trans](https://github.com/Trekels/vue-trans) - A simple filter to provide a similar way of translating to the Symfony trans.
  - [vue-string-filter ★1](https://github.com/mazipan/vue-string-filter) - Lightweight Vue 2 String Manipulation Filter.

 ### SVG